sathvikreddythumma/todo_application/README.md

 Todo Application
 This is a simple Todo application built with HTML,CSS,JS.
 It allows users to manage their tasks efficiently.

+ NOTE: Whatever you perform actions save it immediately.

 =>Features:
-    NOTE: Whatever you perform actions save it immediatly.

     1) CREATE TASK: Enter the title of the task in the input and click ADD button then task will append to a list.